maninwindow/maninwindow.github.io/content/post/spring_outing.md

 ## Walking race session

-&nbsp;&nbsp;&nbsp;&nbsp;Participants were devided into three teams: Red, Blue and Yellow.
-Let's do some warming-up together!

 **<center>Rules of the Game</center>**
 &nbsp;&nbsp;&nbsp;&nbsp;1.
 Both roaming and jogging are ok; each team's result is based on the last-arriving member's record;

 &nbsp;&nbsp;&nbsp;&nbsp;2.
 Each team should finish two shooting & photography tasks

-- Take a picture with elements of tower, plants, water and all the team members
+&nbsp;&nbsp;- Take a picture with elements of tower, plants, water and all the team members

-- Shoot a 20-sec video with an animal/kid and all the team members
+&nbsp;&nbsp;- Shoot a 20-sec video with an animal/kid and all the team members

 <center>
 <img style="width: 100%;height: 100%;"src="/images/outing/running01.jpeg">